LeafandJam/leaf-guides/content/posts/adobe.md

 Mount the file by double clicking it and run the file named ```autoplay```.

 This will bring up the installation for your Adobe apps!

+Finished.

+## Filecr Method
+[This website](https://filecr.com/?s=Adobe) has pre actiavted copies of Adobe programs.
+Simply find the desired app and download the installer.

+The password for the zip file that is downlaoded is ```123```.
+To unzip this package you will need a package manaager such as [7zip](https://7-zip.org)

 #  macOS
 This method is for the M1 chip Macs.
 This is the easiest method I have tried.